 If you do not like to compromise on your comfort you can exclude the train journey and look at a rented car all through.

-One of our German clients Henning, did a similar trip staying at interesting homestays.
-And you can see the details of his trip for further details
+One of our German clients Henning did a similar trip staying at interesting homestays.
+You can see the details of his trip for further details.

 Route 3 – Rajasthan, all the way around (14 nights)